MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 Use Microsoft Copilot Studio to create Topics, enabling customers to custom craft plugins that retrieve and integrate data across multiple sources with AI, execute custom logic on the results, access external API's via connectors, and send summary results to the user.
 Learn more: [Create a Topic (preview)](/power-virtual-agents/copilot-conversational-plugins)

-## Enable integrated apps with plugins for Microsoft 365 Copilot
+## Enable integrated apps with plugins for Microsoft Copilot for Microsoft 365

-Microsoft 365 admins can manage integrated apps with plugins for Microsoft 365 Copilot in the Microsoft 365 admin center.
+Microsoft 365 admins can manage integrated apps with plugins for Microsoft Copilot in the Microsoft 365 admin center.
 To access the settings, you need to be a global administrator or a service administrator.
 Follow these steps to access the plugins settings:

 1. Sign into the Microsoft 365 admin center with your admin account.